tlklein/oracle-clouddb-project/README.md

 ## References
-The content and exercises in this repository are inspired by the following resource:
+The content and exercises in this repository are based by the following resources:

 - **Murach's Oracle SQL and PL/SQL for Developers (2nd Edition)** by Joel Murach.